Michigan State University Home

 General

-Only Makerspace staff can operate the 3D printers, laser cutter and CNC router.
+Only Makerspace staff can operate the 3D printers and laser cutter.
 Patrons are welcome to utilize our Makestations.
-Please note that the self-service 3D printer is intended for learning the entire 3D printing process and is available for short prints.
 Additionally, we have a wide range of equipment that can be checked out.

 Take a look at our workshops and events.
 Is there something else you would like to see?
 Send us an email and let us know!